 PARKING AT CAPILANO SUSPENSION BRIDGE PARK

-On a summer evening in July, we easily found parking across the street in their official lot and paid $5 to park.
+On a summer day in July, we easily found parking across the street in their official lot and paid $5 to park.
 Then, we crossed the street to enter Capilano Suspension Bridge Park.

 During the holidays, we parked off-site and used their parking lot shuttle bus to get to Canyon Lights.
 The shuttle came pretty frequently, but it was PACKED.